 We’ve made it a mission of ours to visit all of the 40-plus wineries in the Yadkin Valley of North Carolina.
 As we work toward our goal, we want to share some of the best Yadkin Valley wineries and vineyards!

-Some are well-known, established names while others are up-and-coming and not yet on everyone’s radar, though they should be!
+Some are well-known, established names in North Carolina wine, while others are up-and-coming and not yet on everyone’s radar, though they should be!
 Our guide features some info about the area, followed by our favorite Yadkin Valley wineries in alphabetical order.

 Here’s how we’ve organized things, in case you’re looking for specific info:

 - What and Where is the Yadkin Valley?

 Whether you’re a new resident, a frequent visitor, or a local, we’re leaving no detail behind.
 If you live in Yadkin Valley and are wondering, “What are the best things to do near me?” we think this NC travel guide will help you out!